krasimir/absurdjs.com/pages/api/build-in-components/index.md

 # router

 Class providing single page app routing.
 It supports hash based URLs and may use the [History API](https://developer.mozilla.org/en-US/docs/Web/Guide/API/DOM/Manipulating_the_browser_history).
 A demo could be found [here](http://absurdjs.com/tests/router/).
 Read about how this class is created in [A modern JavaScript router in 100 lines](http://krasimirtsonev.com/blog/article/A-modern-JavaScript-router-in-100-lines-history-api-pushState-hash-url).
+To be sure that everything works run the test suite [here](http://absurdjs.com/tests/?spec=Testing%20components%20(router)).

 ## add ( <small class="prop-values">regex, handler</small> )